meowmimi1/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a type of database.
+It uses a structure that allows us to identify and access data in relation to another piece of data in the database.
+SQL is a programming language used to communicate with data stored in a relational database management system.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+The main purpose of a primary key is to implement a relationship between two tables in a relational database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table that links the two of them.

 ## Minimum Viable Product